Shorts Sunderland G-AGES, British Overseas Airways Corporations

 Leonard KING (Pilot Officer, 139574, Royal Air Force)

-Born 25 May 1921, Leonard worked with the High Duty Alloys Company before his service with the RAF.
-He was an amateur runner.
-He lived at the above address with his wife and his mother ran the local Waterloo Cafe.
+Born 25 May 1921 to Leonard and Margaret King, Leonard worked with the High Duty Alloys Company before his service with the RAF and was he was an amateur runner.
+The 1939 register find him resident with his parents at Bridge Street where he is recorded as being an RAF Sergeant, though the details recorded are difficult to make out.
+He had been in the RAF only since August 1939 per his escape and evasion form.
+He lived at the 55 Moffat Street address in 1943 with his wife and his mother ran the local Waterloo Cafe.
 He was a pilot and had trained at 15 OTU.
 The Guardian newspaper reported him as having served on up to 40 missions with Bomber Command.
+He had completed a tour of duty with 115 Squadron, flying Wellingtons on raids over German and Europe in late 1940 through to may 1941.
 His local paper the Maidenhead Advertiser also carried a story on him praising his efforts in assisting the injured.
 Despite his injuries he walked down the mountain side with Victor Rawlinson and made his way to another house, his injuries not allowing him to travel with Rawlinson to the Corkeries house.
 He was the pilot of Wellington HZ542 which was forced to crash land in Portugal on 13th June 1943 (See below).
 He was returning from Portugal on G-AGES when the crash occurred.
 He left Foynes on August 4th, arriving in Poole from Foynes on August 5th.
 He is recorded in the London Gazette as being an RAF officer up until 1955.
 He died in 1989, his death being registered in the Slough district.

 His escape and evasion report is MI9/SPG: 1334 310 Ferry Unit (L. King)